The Weinreb Law Firm, PLLC is a civil litigation and alternative dispute resolution firm that handles a wide variety of matters.

 All litigation at The Weinreb Law Firm, PLLC is managed by Elan E. Weinreb, Esq., the firm's Managing Member, a litigator with over

-twelve (12) years' worth of experience in state and federal courts.
-Prior to starting The Weinreb Law Firm, PLLC, Mr. Weinreb spent close to seven (7) years as a litigation associate with
+twelve (12) years' worth of experience in state and federal courts gained prior to starting The Weinreb Law Firm, PLLC.
+Mr. Weinreb spent close to seven (7) years as a litigation associate

-Kaye Scholer LLP, a prestigious law firm located in Manhattan.
-He then spent over four (4) years working with a smaller, full-service
+with Kaye Scholer LLP, a prestigious law firm located in Manhattan.
+He then spent over four (4) years working with a smaller,

 Mr. Weinreb has successfully completed comprehensive